-For presentation purposes operating expenses in the consolidated statement of income are presented as a combination of the function and nature in conformity with industry practice.
-Depletion and Depreciation are presented on separate basis by their nature, while general and administrative expenses are presented on a functional basis.
-Significant expenses such as salaries are presented by the nature in the notes to the consolidated financial statements.
+Operating expenses in profit or loss are presented as a combination of function and nature to conform with industry practice.
+Depletion and depreciation is presented on a separate line by its nature, while operating expenses and general and administrative expenses are presented on a functional basis.
+Significant expenses such as key management personnel's short-term employee benefits and stock-based compensation are presented by their nature in the notes to the financial statements.